SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 You can use optional chaining with calls to properties, methods, and subscripts that are more than one level deep.
-This enables you to use optional chaining to drill down into sub-properties within complex models of interrelated types, and to check whether it is possible to access properties, methods, and subscripts on those sub-properties.
+This enables you to drill down into subproperties within complex models of interrelated types, and to check whether it is possible to access properties, methods, and subscripts on those subproperties.

-The code snippets below define four model classes for use in several subsequent examples, including examples of multi-level optional chaining.
+The code snippets below define four model classes for use in several subsequent examples, including examples of multilevel optional chaining.
 These classes expand upon the ``Person`` and ``Residence`` model from above by adding a ``Room`` and ``Address`` class, with associated properties, methods, and subscripts.